ESPRider/MoveToNewFolder/README.md

 # Move to New Folder Utility 🗂️

-A lightweight Windows tool to quickly move selected files into a new folder — right from the **Send To** menu or Explorer context menu.
+A lightweight Windows tool to easily move files from the Explorer menu.
-Skip the drag.
-Skip the copy.
-Just move your files directly with a right-click shortcut.
+Right click to move your files directly!
 ---

 ## ✨ Features